YoshiRH/SimpleChat_App/README.md

    cmake ..
    cmake --build .
 3. **Run program**
-Best way to run the program would be to go to program location in file explorer [project dir]/build/Server and [project dir]/build/Client and from there run server app first and then how many clients you want from 'Client' directory to connect to server.
+Best way to run the program would be to go to program location in file explorer [project dir]/build and [project dir]/build/Client and from there run server app first and then how many clients you want from 'Client' directory to connect to server.

+4. Tests (Optional)
+To check if all test passed go to [project dir]/server/tests and run 'ctest' in terminal.

 ### Usage instructions
 **Start the server**